 - Consistent Schedule: Maintains regular feeding times that cats naturally prefer

-- Portion Control: Prevents overfeeding and helps manage weight
+- Portion Control: Prevents overfeeding and helps manage weight - essential for smart feeder wellness plans

 - Convenience: Allows for overnight stays or extended time away from home